-Use up your freshly picked apples in this warm, comforting, crockpot applesauce.
-This homemade applesauce is the perfect snack & makes a lovely gift when canned!
+Freshly picked apples, cinnamon, and brown sugar make this crockpot applesauce a family favorite.
+This homemade applesauce is the perfect snack and makes a lovely gift when canned!

 It's that time of year again where the air turns crisp, leaves begin to fall, pumpkin spice is EVERYWHERE, and seasonal produce turns its focus to starchier fruits & veggies.
 Don't get me wrong, I love fall (partly due to being an October baby) but the dropping temps are not my favorite part of the season.
 Fortunately, our apple friends love the cooler weather and are growing magnificently right now!